hbatistuzzo/Machine_Learning-Rain_in_Australia/README.md

 - Our model is done!
 We can evaluate it's accuracy now:
 `print(f'Model Accuracy: {model.evaluate(X_test,y_test, verbose=0)[1]}')` yields an accuracy of 0.86.
 Not bad!

+TO DO:
+- I need to compare our model when we substitute the NaNs in raintoday with No instead of dropping them (as was suggested).